Geography of Scotland: Islands

 Scotland has over 900 islands, over 100 of which are inhabited.
 Most of the islands are located off the northern and western coast of the country.
 The northern and western islands of Scotland can be found in three main groups: Shetland, Orkney and the Hebrides which can be divided into the Inner Hebrides and the Outer Hebrides.
 Shetland and Orkney, together with Fair Isle and Stroma are referred to as the Northern Isles.
 With a total land area of 860 sqmi Lewis and Harris (referred to as two islands but actually just one) is the largest Scottish island.
+The smallest island in Scotland is Easdale, which is located in the Inner Hebrides.
+It covers just 0.08 square miles (0.2 square kilometers) and has a population of about 50.

 Many of these offshore islands are swept by strong tides, and the Corryvreckan tide race between Scarba and Jura is one of the largest whirlpools in the world.
 Other strong tides are to be found in the Pentland Firth between mainland Scotland and Orkney, and the Grey Dog between Scarba and Lunga.
 There are also numerous clusters of islands in the Firth of Forth and the Firth of Clyde and in freshwater lochs such as Loch Lomond and Loch Maree.
 Outlying islands include St Kilda and Rockall the status of which is disputed.

 Scotland's islands have a varied topography.
 Mull, Skye and Arran are noted for their mountainous terrain, whilst Tiree and Coll are flat or low lying.
 Striking topographical differences can be seen within island groups themselves; in Orkney, the Island of Hoy is hillier and more rugged than surrounding islands and Harris is distinctive in being more mountainous than the islands of Lewis, North Uist, South Uist and Barra, in the Outer Hebrides.
 Islay's terrain is gentle and rolling; however, its neighbour Jura is mountainous and rugged.
 Rùm and Eigg display jagged terrain; nearby Canna and Muck are flatter.